nck974/self-hosted-vaultwarden-setup/README.md

 ## Configure backup

-1. If you don't want to use `nextcloud` for backups, create a new configuration using the wizard of executing.
+1. If you don't want to use `nextcloud` for backups, create a new configuration using the wizard of executing the following command.
 Otherwise just edit the the file `01_vaultwarden/backup-config/rclone/rclone.conf` to point to your server as suggested in the following step:

     ```bash
     docker run --rm -it \